youweizhuo/mygo/README.md

 # MyGO

 MyGO is a research compiler that lowers subsets of Go into a structural MLIR/CIRCT representation and emits SystemVerilog for simulation.
-The toolchain bundles a CLI, IR passes, and a Verilog backend that can be wired to real simulators or the included mock harness for testing.
+The toolchain bundles a CLI, IR passes, and a Verilog backend that can be wired to other simulators or the built-in Verilator harness.

 ---